Rob Ninkovich: 2011

 During the 2011 NFL season, Ninkovich recorded his first NFL touchdown when he intercepted a pass from New York Jets quarterback Mark Sanchez and returned it 12 yards for the touchdown.
 He also had another interception earlier in the same game when he caught a pass tipped by Jerod Mayo.
-Ninkovich had the best statistical season of his career, recording 74 tackles, 6.5 sacks, 2 interceptions (1 returned for a touchdown), 1 forced fumble, and 3 recovered fumbles while starting all 16 regular-season games.
-During the Patriots' 2011–2012 playoff run, Ninkovich recorded 5 tackles, 1.5 sacks, 1 tackle for a loss, and 2 quarterback hits against the Broncos during the Divisional Playoff game.
-Ninkovich also recorded seven tackles against the Ravens during the second round Conference Championship Game.
-On February 5, 2012, Ninkovich played in Super Bowl XLVI against the New York Giants at Lucas Oil Stadium in Indianapolis, Indiana, but the Patriots lost the Super Bowl to the Giants, 21-17.
-Ninkovich recorded 4 tackles (3 solo), 0.5 sacks, and 2 quarterback hits in the game.
+Ninkovich had the best statistical season of his career, recording 74 tackles, 6.5 sacks, two interceptions (one returned for a touchdown), one forced fumble, and three recovered fumbles while starting all 16 regular-season games.
+During the Patriots' 2011–2012 playoff run, Ninkovich recorded five tackles, 1.5 sacks, one tackle for a loss, and two quarterback hits against the Denver Broncos during the Divisional Round playoff game.
+Ninkovich recorded seven tackles against the Baltimore Ravens during the AFC Championship.
+On February 5, 2012, Ninkovich played in Super Bowl XLVI against the New York Giants at Lucas Oil Stadium in Indianapolis, Indiana, but the Patriots lost the Super Bowl to the Giants, 21–17.
+Ninkovich recorded four tackles (three solo), 0.5 sacks, and two quarterback hits in the game.

 2012

 During the 2012 offseason, Ninkovich moved to defensive end; his replacement at outside linebacker was Patriots rookie Dont'a Hightower.
-Ninkovich, starting opposite rookie Chandler Jones, led the team with 8 sacks and netted 58 tackles.
-He also forced 5 fumbles, including 2 in a game against the Denver Broncos and a game-ending overtime strip sack against the Jets.
-In 2012, he started every game, and had 8 sacks, 1 pass defended, 5 forced fumbles, and 4 fumble recoveries on 58 tackles.
+Ninkovich had two forced fumbles in a game against the Denver Broncos and a game-ending overtime strip sack against the New York Jets.
+In 2012, he started every game, and had eight sacks, one pass defended, five forced fumbles, and four fumble recoveries on 58 tackles.

 2013

 In Week 3 of the 2013 season, Ninkovich signed a three-year contract extension, running through 2016, that included $8.5 million in bonuses and guaranteed money and totaled $15 million over its course.
-In 2013, he started every game, recording 8 sacks, 2 forced fumbles, and 2 fumble recoveries on 91 total tackles.
+In 2013, he started every game, recording eight sacks, two forced fumbles, and two fumble recoveries on 91 total tackles.

 2014

 Ninkovich set a single-game career high with three sacks in the Patriots Week 6 game against the Buffalo Bills.
-In Week 8, Ninkovich recovered a Jay Cutler fumble for his second career touchdown.
+In Week 8, against the Chicago Bears, Ninkovich recovered a Jay Cutler fumble for his second career touchdown.
 Ninkovich led the Patriots with eight sacks, his third straight year with eight sacks.
-In the Patriots' 28–24 win over the Seattle Seahawks in Super Bowl XLIX, Ninkovich sacked Russell Wilson once and recorded six tackles.
+In the Patriots' 28–24 win over the Seattle Seahawks in Super Bowl XLIX, which happened to take place on his 31st birthday, Ninkovich sacked Russell Wilson once and recorded six tackles.

 2015

-Ninkovich started all 16 games for the Patriots in the 2015 season, recording 52 tackles and 6.5 sacks.
+Ninkovich started all 16 games for the Patriots in the 2015 season, recording 52 total tackles, 6.5 sacks, seven passes defended, and one forced fumble.